achesin/artist-receiptify/README.md

 I do not take credit for this idea, I just wanted to mess around with the Spotify APIs and see what I could create!

 ## Notes
-Only the 50 most recent playlists can appear in the dropdown as their is a limit on how many values can be pulled from Spotify's API.
-If there's a playlist further down in your list you want to see, just use the Desktop app and drag it to the top (it'll change the ordering).

 ## Running the App Locally